 Address: https://goo.gl/maps/U5VncbQWna6VyugL8

-You can go to Fushimi Inari Station or Inari Station, these stations also have many tori gates, in the style of a temple.
+You can visit Fushimi Inari Station or Inari Station, both of which feature many torii gates in the style of a temple, adding to the unique atmosphere of the area.

 Fushimi inari

-Also known as the Thousand Pillar Temple, this temple is the main temple of all Inari temples in Japan.
-Shrine to Inari, the god of good harvests and prosperous business.
+Also known as the Thousand Torii Temple, this shrine is the main temple of all Inari shrines in Japan.
+It is dedicated to Inari, the god of good harvests and prosperous business.

 Fushimi inari travelwithminh-kyoto